Puppy bath time should be fun! But it’s something that new puppy parents often worry about.

 Puppy Bath Time – Summary

-However you choose to wash and dry your pup, just remember to make puppy bath time as enjoyable and fun an experience for him as possible.
+However you choose to wash and dry your pup, just remember to make puppy bath time as enjoyable and fun for him as possible.
 Plus, use a dog shampoo specifically made for dogs to avoid any harsh soaps.

-So, by all means bathe your puppy if he is really grubby or has rolled in something smelly, and bathe him often enough for it not to be an alien experience.
+But, by all means bathe your puppy if he is really grubby or has rolled in something smelly.
+And bathe him often enough for it not to be an alien experience.
 But don’t overdo it.

 For small mishaps, or muddy paws, wet wipes are often all that you’ll need.

 And remember, there is no such thing as ‘too many towels’, when you have a wet dog in the room!